dogeared/ctfd-account-hook/README.md

 For each user in the result set, a random UUID is set as the password and an email is sent via the CTFd API with the user's credentials.

+### POST /api/v1/email-creds/{name}

+This endpoint is used to notify an existing user of their credentials.

+NOTE: Part of the work of this endpoint is to change their password to a new, random password.

+If you don't know the user's `name` (alias), you can search by email address in the CTFd UI and then capture their `name`.

+Currently, the CTFd API doesn't allow for search by email address, which is why this endpoint is oriented around `name`.

 ## Configuration

 The following environment variables are required to configure the service.